Handling Code Dependencies

 Keep in mind that if you want to use third party libraries they have to be compatible with the list of licenses approved for use by third-party code redistributed by Eclipse projects.

-Every bundle must contain an about.html file, listing the 3rd party libraries and their licenses.
-For additional information check the Guide to the Legal Documentation.
+Every bundle must contain an NOTICE file, listing the 3rd party libraries and their licenses.